aryanfredericks/Msc-Dessertation-3114556F/README.md

   which is both slow and — for reasoning models with large hidden chain-of-thought token costs — prohibitively expensive.
 - **Checkpointing.** Predictions are written incrementally per document, so an interrupted run (rate limit, network drop) resumes rather than restarting.
+This mattered in practice: one document in the reported v2 run failed with an empty model response mid-run; the checkpoint let it be cleared and retried individually without re-running the other 99 documents.

 > Set `IDA_LLM_API_KEY` in `.env` before running.
 Uses the University of
 > Glasgow HPC-hosted `gpt-oss-120b` endpoint